nicoverbruggen/NickelCoverFix/README.md

 ## Cover mode (`ncf_force_serve`)

 - `1` (default): **scoped override**.
-Your library books show our own copy for consistent offline behavior.
+Your library books show our own copy for consistent offline behavior, in both the list and grid views.
 Store, recommendation, preview, and new or cloud books fall through to Kobo untouched.
+Grid view is the default cover layout on newer Colour devices, so this applies there too.
 - `0`: **graceful fallback**.
 Kobo's real cover is used when available, and our copy is used only to replace a placeholder.

 ## Config (`.adds/nickel-cover-fix/config`, seeded from `default`)